Dog Psychology, Behaviour & Training

 *Obedience Training

-Dog Psychology, Behaviour, and Language
+Dog Psychology, Behaviour, Language and Training.

 We help you to understand dogs through their body language and psychology because how your dog thinks and feels dictates their behaviour.
-We also help with the best positive training methods which help to reduce the concerns, or questions which dictate unwanted behaviours.
+We also help with the best positive training methods, which help to reduce the concerns or questions which dictate unwanted behaviours.

 And so much more